altocodenl/acweb/blog/20200813-we-remember-by-association.md

 What would happen if I wanted to see my vacation photos as the years went by?
 I could just put the tag “vacations” and see what comes back.
 Then I can select “2010” and see where that was, or “2011”, and the same.
 I can move around unconstrained.
 I can drill down and then up again.
 I can easily add more pictures and have a logical and scalable organization system.
 I can find memories quickly.

 Tagging pictures sounds like a lot of work.
-That’s when <a href="https://altocode.nl/blog/controlled-auto-tagging" target="_blank">auto-tagging</a> and interface design come in.
+That’s when <a href="https://altocode.nl/blog/controlled-auto-tagging" target="_blank">auto-tagging</a> and <a href="https://altocode.nl/blog/filling-the-gap" target="_blank">interface design</a> come in.

 The brain organizes memories by association.
 Association of places, people, context, moments.
 It only makes sense to have an organizational method for photos and videos - triggers for memories - similar to the brains’ method.